Perfectionism in Moral and Political Philosophy

 The first formulation presented above follows from a consent-based account of political legitimacy.
+Contemporary Lockeans do not reject state action the promotes the good, so long as the state action in question enjoys the consent of the governed (Simmons 2005).
 Perfectionist political theory rejects consent theory and so rejects this formulation of the neutrality constraint.
 The second formulation appeals to societal consensus, rather than actual consent.
 It holds that in large pluralistic societies, the state should not aim to promote the good, since what is considered good often will be subject to controversy.
 This formulation of the constraint is not extensionally equivalent to the first one, since there can be a societal consensus that an institution or practice is good and ought to be supported by the state even when there is not universal agreement on the matter.

-The second formulation targets the aims of state officials.
-These aims are not always open to view, and state officials may have a variety of motives in mind when they make political decisions.
+The second formulation is vulnerable to the following objection.
+A state might intentionally promote a particular religion, adherence to which was backed by a firm societal consensus.
+This state does not look to be a neutral state.
+The second formulation confronts another problem.
+It targets the aims of state officials.
+But these aims are not always open to view, and state officials may have a variety of motives in mind when they make political decisions.
 For this reason, some have thought that it is more promising to apply the neutrality constraint not to the aims of state officials, but rather to the justifications they give in public for the decisions they make.
 This yields the third formulation of the neutrality constraint.
 Defenders of state neutrality often defend the doctrine by appealing to the ideal of public reason.
 Public reasons, they argue, must be shareable in a way that excludes appeal to controversial ideals of the good.
 Thus state neutrality and public justification in politics emerge as different sides of the same coin.

 The plausibility of the principle of state neutrality remains very much in dispute in contemporary political philosophy.
 Proponents of the principle maintain that state neutrality is necessary if the state is to respond appropriately to the fact that reasonable citizens in modern democratic societies are committed to conflicting conceptions of the good.
 They also hold that state neutrality is vital to ensuring stable and mutually beneficial social cooperation in these societies.
 Those sympathetic to perfectionist politics counter: (1) That support for valuable forms of life requires political action and that strict adherence to the principle of state neutrality “would undermine the chances of survival of many cherished aspects of our culture;” (Raz 1986, 162) (2) That it is possible to reject state neutrality and embrace value pluralism and hold that there are a plurality of good, but incompatible, forms of life fully worthy of respect (Raz 1986); (3) That proponents of state neutrality overvalue the goods associated with agreement and undervalue other goods (Wall 1998); and (4) That state neutrality is neither necessary or sufficient for stable social cooperation and for preventing the abuse of state power (Sher 1997).